user95f85f/grephtml/README.txt

-sudo bash install.sh #get the party started. cd ~/where/your/html/directory/is/with/html/files grephtml.sh 'my search string in egrep format' vim-html-documentation-directory-name
+sudo bash install.sh #get the party started. cd ~/where/your/html/directory/is/with/html/files grephtml 'my search string in egrep format' vim-html-documentation-directory-name
 # you'll get an error, so go:
 html-dir2txtdir.sh vim-html-documentation-directory-name
 # which will generate a 'vim-txt-documentation-directory-name' directory in PWD to use grep on